 Much has been published about the Zika virus.
 This virus is primarily transmitted to humans by the Aedes mosquito.
-As of January 18, 2017, 217 cases of this disease have been locally transmitted by a mosquito in the continental United States.
-211 cases have been reported in the state of Florida and the other six have been reported in Texas.
-Local mosquito-borne transmission of Zika virus has been reported in the Commonwealth of Puerto Rico, the US Virgin Islands, and American Samoa as well as Mexico.
+As of April 5, 2017, 222 cases of this disease have been locally transmitted by a mosquito in the continental United States.
+216 cases have been reported in the state of Florida and the other six have been reported in Texas.
+Local mosquito-borne transmission of Zika virus has been reported in the Commonwealth of Puerto Rico, the US Virgin Islands, American Samoa, the Miami-Dade County of Florida and Brownsville, TX as well as Mexico.
 More information and traveler advisories are available on the U.S. EPA website.

 What Can You Do to Control Mosquitoes?